 - Physical Medicine and Rehabilitation

 The ACGME-approved year fulfills the requirements necessary for vascular neurology board eligibility.
 The vascular neurology team has its faculty offices and clinics in the state-of-the-art $215 million University of Michigan Cardiovascular Center which opened in June 2007.
-This building is connected to the University of Michigan Hospital which houses a 15 bed neuro intensive care unit, a six bed state-of-the-art stroke unit, and the Emergency Department.
+This building is connected to the University of Michigan Hospital which houses a 15-bed neuro intensive care unit, a 6-bed state-of-the-art stroke unit, and the Emergency Department.
 The acute stroke response team is composed of 11 board-certified vascular neurologists, one Vascular Neurology board-certified neuro intensivist, four emergency medicine physicians with a primary interest in cerebrovascular disease, and a neuro-interventional team.
 The team also supports a very active Telestroke Program.

 In addition to the clinical experience in our Comprehensive Stroke Center, there are many opportunities for vascular neurology fellows to participate in research and other scholarly activities.
 All vascular neurology fellows will actively participate in ongoing research studies, including acute stroke treatment trials, ongoing stroke epidemiology studies, and other clinical projects.
 The vascular neurology team has had active collaborative projects with faculty in the departments of emergency medicine, neurosurgery, interventional neuroradiology, cardiology, vascular surgery, and the School of Public Health.
-Currently, the acute stroke response team has many R01’s and U grants that will provide the framework from which the fellows attain research methodology training and manuscript preparation skills.
+Currently, the acute stroke response team has many NIH-funded projects that will provide the framework from which the fellows attain research methodology training and manuscript preparation skills.
 Faculty areas of investigation include health disparities, sleep and stroke, acute stroke interventions, community stroke education, stroke genetics, advanced cardiac imaging, and the molecular basis of stroke.
 Each vascular neurology fellow will develop an independent project under the mentorship of the vascular neurology faculty members during the dedicated research/scholarship month.
 It is anticipated that this work will continue throughout the year and will culminate in a presentation at a national meeting and a published manuscript.
-On average, our fellows have had seven peer-reviewed publications resulting from their two to three year fellowships.
+On average, our fellows have had seven peer-reviewed publications resulting from their two- to three-year fellowships.
 We pledge strong and effective mentorship to our fellows who will in turn be able to launch a successful career as a clinical stroke researcher.

 - Stroke Research Conference